 What Ayurveda Has To Say

 Vata And Pitta Dosha: Effects Of Too Much Salt

 READ MORE: Watch: 15 Minute Cooling Pitta Yoga Sequence

 Research has shown that many food cravings are not actually cravings for the food itself.
 Instead, they indicate that the body is deficient in certain minerals.
 When craving salt, or other substances, we may look to unhealthy foods but minerals are best found in whole, healthy foods that will not cause other health problems.
-Minerals are best from natural sources, in which the minerals are in a form that best allows them to be absorbed by the body.
+Minerals taken from natural sources are in a form that best allows them to be absorbed by the body.

 When deciding what to eat, you should know your constitution or body type and understand its relationship to various kinds of food.
 You should understand the effects that food will have on your unique doshic balance.

-The salty taste is a combination of the Fire and Water element.
-It pacifies Vata and aggravates Pitta and Kapha doshas.
+The salty taste is a combination of the Fire and Water elements.
+It pacifies Vata, and aggravates Pitta and Kapha doshas.

 Don't know your Dosha yet?
 Take this quick 3 minute Dosha quiz to find out!

 On the other hand, an indulgence in salty food while catering to these cravings may aggravate Pitta and Kapha dosha.
-This could lead to a provocation of Pitta and Kapha.
-Aggravated Pitta will manifest itself in feelings of anger, crankiness and irritability.
+Aggravated Pitta will manifest itself in feelings of anger, crankiness, and irritability.
 You might crave sweet, cold treats such as ice cream or iced beverages.
-A healthy approach would include bitter and astringent foods which would help cool and calm a Pitta imbalance.
+A healthy approach would include bitter and astringent foods, which would help cool and calm a Pitta imbalance.